mohswell/mintify/README.md

 ### Step 1: Generate API Credentials
 1. Visit [Bunjy AI](https://bunjy.vercel.app)
 2. Log in with your GitHub account
-3. On the homepage sidebar click and navigate to "Access Tokens"
+3. On the homepage sidebar, navigate to "Access Tokens"
-4. Generate a new API Key and Base app url by clicking the generate button
+4. Generate a new API Key and Base app URL by clicking the generate button
-5. Copy your unique `API_KEY ` and `BASE_APP_URL`
+5. Copy your unique `API_KEY` and `BASE_APP_URL`

 ![API Credentials Setup](https://github.com/user-attachments/assets/54b0f3de-187c-4724-8bf5-915409e54dc1)